tanlandy/Road_to_Tech/05HashMap/cheetsheet.md

 # HashMap
-- In computing, a hash table (hash map) is a data structure used to implement an associative array, a structure that can map keys to values.
+- The hash map is one of the implementations of a map data structure to store (key, value) pairs.
 - Mapping relationship (dictionaries)
 - Stores a relationship, both key and value are important

 ## When to use
 1. when time-consuming to find something in Array
 2. need to calculate the index by the object
+3. support quick insertion and search.

 ## Initiate
 `Map<Object, Object> map = new HashMap<>(); // <Key, Value>`